-Ever since Valve, the company behind the hugely popular Defense of the Ancients 2 (Dota 2) game, announced that they would be setting up three Major events in the calendar year to sit alongside The International event, there has been fevered anticipation ahead of the first of these.
+Ever since Valve, the company behind the hugely popular Dota 2 game, announced that they would be setting up three Major events in the calendar year to sit alongside The International event, there has been fevered anticipation ahead of the first of these.

 Well on Friday 13th November, the first Major Event for Valve’s new championship gets under way at the Festhalle Messe in Frankfurt as the eight invited teams and the eight qualifiers will finally lock horns in the Frankfurt Major 2015.

 The event has a staggering prize pool of $3,000,000, with the winning team taking home an astonishing $1,100,000, making it one of the richest events in the eSports calendar.

 The 16 teams participating have been drawn into four Groups, labelled A-D as such: